-The Board has one committee: the Audit Committee.
+The Board has two committees: the Audit Committee and the Compensation and Governance Committee.
 The Audit Committee is composed of two independent Directors and one non-independent Director.
-The role and responsibilities of the Audit Committee are set out in a formal written audit committee charter, attached to this Circular as Schedule A.
+The role and responsibilities of the Audit Committee are set out in a formal written audit committee charter, attached to this Circular as Schedule A. The Compensation and Governance Committee is composed of two independent Directors and one non-independent Director.